ds300/jetzt/readme.md

 Feel free to open an issue for anything you would like to see in jetzt.

 I also welcome pull requests of all shapes and sizes.
-This project is still in heavy flux, though, so if you want to make a big change it might be best to open an issue to check that it's not already being worked on.
+The version of jetzt in the `master` branch is currently dying, so unless you find a bug in `master` please work from and submit pull requests to `dev` (which is under the Apache 2.0 license).
+Also you should read the issues to find out what is currently being worked on before implementing new features, as someone may already be working on your idea.

 ### Contributors